gincoat/gincoat.github.io/docs/request-data.md

 ```

 #### Files:
-here is how you can get a single file
+Here is how you can get a single file
 ```go
 func SomeHandler(c *gin.Context) {
 	file, _ := c.FormFile("filename")
 }
 ```

-here is how you can get multiple files:
+Here is how you can get multiple files:
 ```go
 func SomeHandler(c *gin.Context) {
 	form, _ :=c.MultipartForm()